konstantinkobs/BracketsExtensionStats/README.md

 Hover over the version number with your mouse and you should see the publishing date of that version.

+If you want to check just one extension periodically, it is easy to bookmark a link to its entry.
+Just find the extension entry and click on its title.
+This will generate a custom link to this extension entry.
+Now you can bookmark the website.
+When you click on your bookmark, the site will load all extension statistics and jump to your extension entry.
+A little goodie: The table will automatically expand to check all of your download numbers.

 ##How does it work?
 The [Brackets Extension Registry](https://brackets-registry.aboutweb.com/) has an unofficial API for download statistics.
 We were inspired by [this tweet](https://twitter.com/brktsextensions/status/481858349642682368) and want to provide a beautiful overview over all extension downloads.